-7.16 Executing clauses expanded from grammar rules
+7.15 Executing clauses expanded from grammar rules

-If a grammar rule to be prepared for execution has a non-terminal indicator N//A, and N is the name of the predicate indicator N/A, with A' = A + 2, of a built-in predicate, the result of expansion and the behaviour of the prepared grammar rule on execution is implementation dependent.
-This does not hold for the required non-terminals expanding to built-in predicates defined in 7.15.
+If a grammar rule to be prepared for execution has a non-terminal indicator NT/N, and NT is the name of the predicate indicator NT/M, with M is N+2, of a built-in predicate, the result of expansion and the behaviour of the prepared grammar rule on execution is implementation dependent.
+This does not hold for the required non-terminals expanding to built-in predicates defined in 7.14.

-When the database does not contain a procedure, prepared for execution from one or more grammar rules with non-terminal indicator N//A during execution of a goal, prepared for execution from a non-terminal with non-terminal indicator N//A, the behaviour of the processor shall be as follows:
+When the database does not contain a procedure, prepared for execution from one or more grammar rules with non-terminal indicator NT//N during execution of a goal, prepared for execution from a non-terminal with non-terminal indicator NT//N, the behaviour of the processor shall be as follows: